 The South Greensburg Volunteer Firemen's Relief Association of the Borough of South Greensburg, Pennsylvania, is hereby officially recognized by the Borough Council of the Borough of South Greensburg as an organization formed for the purpose of maintaining an association for beneficial and protective purposes to its members and their families in case of death, sickness, temporary or permanent disability or accident and other expenses as provided by commonwealth law from the funds collected therein.

 § 17-2.
-Designation?
+Designation2

-The aforesaid South Greensburg Volunteer Firemen's Relief Association of the Borough of South Greensburg is hereby designated by the Borough Council of the Borough of South Greensburg as the proper association to receive such funds as are due and payable to the Borough freasury by the Treasurer of the State of Pennsylvania from the tax on premiums from foreign fire insurance companies.
+The aforesaid South Greensburg Volunteer Firemen's Relief Association of the Borough of South Greensburg is hereby designated by the Borough Council of the Borough of South Greensburg as the proper association to receive such funds as are due and payable to the Borough Treasury by the Treasurer of the State of Pennsylvania from the tax on premiums from foreign fire insurance companies.

-§ S 17-3.
+§ 17-3.
 Appropriation.

 There is hereby annually appropriated from the Borough Treasury all such sum or sums of money that may hereafter be paid into the aforesaid Borough Treasury by the Treasurer of the State of Pennsylvania on account of the taxes paid on premiums by foreign fire insurance companies in pursuance to an Act of Assembly in such case made and provided.